Lynn9625/cocktail-service/README.md

 cd ~/Desktop/Cocktail-Freestyle-Project

-2) Create and activate a new Anacona virtual environment named cocktail: conda create -n cocktail-env python=3.7 conda activate cocktail-env
+2) Create and activate a new Anacona virtual environment named cocktail: conda create -n cocktail-env python=3.7； conda activate cocktail-env

-3) From within the virtual environment, install the required packages: pip install requests pip install python-dotenv pip install pytest
+3) From within the virtual environment, install the required packages: pip install requests； pip install python-dotenv； pip install pytest

 4) Get the API Key and create an ".env" file
-Your repo should contain an ".env" file with your API Key (for this api, all users can use the developer key "1" as the API Key, but if you have other API Key, please make sure that it just appears in the ".env" file)
+Your repo should contain an ".env" file with your API Key (for this api, all users can use the developer key "1" as the API Key, but if you have other API Key, please make sure that it just appears in the ".env" file)：
 API_KEY = "1"

-5) From within the virtual environment, demonstrate your ability to run the Python script frm the command-line: python cli.py (for CLI) python gui.py (for GUI)
+5) From within the virtual environment, demonstrate your ability to run the Python script frm the command-line: python cli.py (for CLI)； python gui.py (for GUI)

 6) From within the virtual environment, demonstrate your ability to run the automated test: